The biggest question I get asked about decluttering a home is “where do I start?”

 STOP!

-From here on in as a new item comes into the home put it where it belongs right then and there.
-If you only have a system set up for paper clutter, then do it for only the new paper that comes in.
 Train yourself (and others) to respect the systems you worked so hard to establish.
-By using them actively you will slowly see the clutter dissipate.
-If you want a crash course in system creation, you can read more about it here.
+By using them actively, you will slowly see the clutter dissipate.
+If you want a crash course in system creation, you can read more about how that works here.

-Find 5 things you can get rid of this very second.
+Find five things you can get rid of this very second.
+Don’t over think it, just grab five random things.
 Go ahead, I will wait right here until you get back.

 Did you do it?
 I hope you did!!

-Every big project, even one this big has to start somewhere and if you just removed 5 things, then you got your start and the rest will be easy.
+Every big project, even one this big, has to start somewhere, and if you just removed five things, then you got your start.
+And that means the rest will be easy.

 And the best part?
 Decluttering is contagious!